dotnet/linker/docs/error-codes.md

 #### `IL2034`: Invalid 'action' attribute for resource 'resource'.

 - The resource element in a substitution file did not have a valid 'action' attribute.
 Add an 'action' attribute to this element, with value 'remove' to tell the linker to remove this resource.

+#### `IL2035`: Could not find embedded resource 'resource' to remove in assembly 'assembly'.

+- The resource name in a substitution file could not be found in the specified assembly.
+Ensure that the resource name matches the name of an embedded resource in the assembly.